AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 :::info Browsers in Selective mode

-Starting with VPN version 2.4, when switching to Selective mode, all browsers on the system are automatically added to the exceptions list for more convenience.
+Starting with the version 2.4, when switching to Selective mode, all browsers on the system are automatically added to the exceptions list for more convenience.
 This change applies under the following conditions:

 - The user installed VPN for the first time
-- The user did not modify selector mode settings prior to version 2.4.
+- The user did not modify selector mode settings prior to v2.4

 :::